-The fate of the 85-year-old Esperance Tanker Jetty appears to have been sealed after WA Heritage Minister David Templeman issued a permit to allow for its deconstruction.
+The fate of the 85-year-old Esperance Tanker Jetty appears to have been sealed after WA Heritage Minister David Templeman issued a permit to allow for its deconstruction this afternoon.

-Under the Heritage of Western Australia Act 1990, the section 64 permit will allow for materials to be salvaged from the heritage listed jetty to be incorporated into the new 400 metre structure.
+Under the Heritage of Western Australia Act 1990, the section 64 permit will allow for materials to be salvaged from the heritage-listed jetty and incorporated into the new 400m structure.